tmw88/AWS-EML-Scheduler/README.md

 # AWS-EML-Scheduler
 ## About
-AWS-EML-Scheduler is a tool that automates the process of input switching and scheduling livestream broadcasts in AWS Elemental Media Live using AWS API.
+AWS-EML-Scheduler is a tool that automates the process of input switching and scheduling livestream broadcasts in AWS Elemental Media Live using AWS SDK for Go.
 A list of all current encoders stored in the cloud is generated upon running, along with the corresponding video attachments and ID for each encoder.
 ## Usage
 Refer to generated list to see attached video inputs and ID.